icornelius/boethius2019/index.md

 * A short presentation, about 5 minutes, on your research in progress, delivered in our last class meeting.

 * A research essay, approximately 6,000 words.
-Due date tba in late March.
+Due date tbd in late March.

-# 3. Schedule of classes and readings
+# Schedule of classes and readings
 We will meet in the ITW seminar room on the ground floor of the library except as indicated in the schedule below.
 I will be out of town on March 8: we must decide whether and how to reschedule that meeting.
 If we decide to reschedule, we may give a meeting each to Thomas More and Justus Lipsius (currently combined on March 1).